 7521 PHOTOGRAPHY PROVIDES PHOTOGRAPHY SERVICES FOR INDIVIDUALS, GROUPS, AND ORGANIZATIONS WHO ARE CREATING POSITIVE CHANGE IN THEIR COMMUNITIES.

-Tobin's background in urban planning provides 7521 Photography its mission to partner with those who are creating positive change in their communities.
-This was formed out of his desire to make a difference in his community.
+Tobin's background in urban planning contributes to 7521 Photography’s mission by generating community focused photography.
+This was formed out of his desire to make a difference in his community and communities everywhere that desire high-quality images.
 By utilizing his photography skills and urban planning knowledge, he provides organizations and groups with photography services that communicate their message and work to their audience.

-Photography provides a powerful visual to the viewer.
-Let's work together to create powerful visuals for the communities we serve and live in.
+Photography creates powerful visuals.
+Let's work together to create community focused photographs for the communities we serve and live in.

 About the Photographer

-Tobin Stuff is a 2013 graduate from the University of Pittsburgh with a B.A. in Urban Planning and a current Masters of City Planning candidate at the University of Pennsylvania.
-Always up for an adventure, he is an avid explorer of the environment around him.
-Being an urban planner for a company in Pittsburgh, PA provided him opportunities to travel to sites in twelve states and internationally to South Korea and Japan to assist communities in creating planning guides to improve the lives and well-being of their residents, visitors, and workforce.
+Tobin Stuff is a 2013 graduate from the University of Pittsburgh with a B.A. in Urban Planning.
+He is currently a Masters of City Planning candidate at the University of Pennsylvania.
+Always up for an adventure, Tobin is an avid explorer of the environment around him.
+Being an urban planner for a company in Pittsburgh, PA provided him opportunities to travel to sites in twelve states and internationally to South Korea and Japan to assist communities in creating planning reports and documents to improve the lives and well-being of their residents, visitors, and workforce.

-A previous work experience with the education non-profit, The Supply, provided him an opportunity to travel to Kenya for a month to help lead a program in the slum communities of Nairobi.
+A previous work experience with the education non-profit, The Supply, provided him an opportunity to travel to Kenya to help lead a program in the slum communities around the capital city of Nairobi.
 The experience influenced him to look deeper into photographs and amplify the stories of the people and landscapes.

 Another great project led by a separate non-profit can be found here.
 The organization led a workshop for slum students at a local school in Kenya on how to use photography as a way to express themselves and to look at their communities differently.
 The project illustrated how the power of a photograph can change the perception of a place and its people in a positive and empowering way.